openebs-archive/external-storage/README.md

 If you are looking for the OpenEBS K8s Provisioner, it has already been migrated to https://github.com/openebs/openebs-k8s-provisioner.

-This repository is only used for building the snapshot-provionsers used by cStor pools provisioned with SPC.
+This repository is only used for building the snapshot provionsers used by cStor pools provisioned with SPC.

 _Note: The snapshot provisioners are already deprecated by Kubernetes and will soon be deprecated by the OpenEBS community in favor of the cStor CSI Driver available at https://github.com/openebs/cstor-operators_